UNICORNS, ALMOST is a one-man play about the life and work of World War II poet and soldier, Keith Douglas.

 Written by Owen Sheers (The Passion, Mametz, Pink Mist) UNICORNS, ALMOST conjures Douglas back into confrontational existence before an audience.
 Echoing the frequent direct address of his poems, Douglas’s pressure to speak to us is twofold: a desire to remind us of the horrors of war and what it steals from us, and a frustration that despite having seen his poems into print they have remained, for the last 70 years, largely unread.

 John Retallack directed Owen Sheers’s Pink Mist in Bristol and London and the national tour.
 Keith Douglas is played by Dan Krikler who was Arthur in Pink Mist.
-With design by Lucy Hall with immersive soundscapes by Jon Nicholls and lighting designer by Ben Pickersgill, the play plunges an audience into Douglas’s world and character, using the best of his poems as stepping stones through his life.
+With immersive soundscapes by Jon Nicholls and lighting designer by Ben Pickersgill, the play plunges an audience into Douglas’s world and character, using the best of his poems as stepping stones through his life.